Here are some amazing lessons shared by my mentor Robin Sharma. I really admire how he lives his life. Enjoy!

 Become one of the rare people who don’t know how to quit (unless it really is time to quit).

 Smile.
 It truly makes a difference to the people around you.

 Just because excellent manners are not so common doesn’t mean that excellent manners are not incredibly important.

 Always remember that there’s food on your table thanks to the customers you are privileged to serve.

 It’s so much better to fail to try than to not even get into the game.

 Music just makes life a whole lot better.

 You can change the world or you can worry about fitting in but you just can’t do both.

-The real key to getting great things done is stop doing so many good things.
+The real key to getting great things done is to stop doing so many good things.

-Small little details done excellently and consistently stack up into something the world sees as Mastery.
+Small little details did excellently and consistently stack up into something the world sees as Mastery.